FIND ME ON

 About how to hack your memory, and the world of memory competitions.

-You learn the strategy that all profession memory competitors use to memorize long lists, called "the memory palace."
-The method is surprisingly effective.
+You learn the strategy that all professional memory competitors use to memorize long lists, called "the memory palace."
+The method uses a hack in how your brain prioritizes spatial information and is surprisingly effective.

 Life 3.0